OFICIAL

 UPGRADES

 The aircraft is in need of a cockpit update.
 Later modifications, done locally included a standby attitude indicator, a Mode C transponder and since 1994 GPS units (initially with Garmin 100, 95 and a detachable GARMIN Pilot III since 2002) with excellent results.
-During 2008 the installation of a clearer sound VHF/FM and military communication UHF system has been approved.
-The only COMM box fitted (no standby frequency can be selected) suffers from reliability/bad sound quality issues and it’s impractical on a busy airspace environment.
+During 2008 the installation of a clearer sound VHF/FM and military communication UHF system was approved.
+The original single COMM box fitted (no standby frequency can be selected) suffers from reliability/bad sound quality issues and it’s impractical on a busy airspace environment.
 Pilots operating at CRUZEX found it hard to monitor several ground and air frequencies at one time with this single box.
-Cockpit light adaptation for night vision goggles (NVG) operations was completed, bringing the Pucará to the same level of operation readiness as the A-37Bs.
+Cockpit light adaptation for night vision goggles (NVG) operations was also completed, bringing the Pucará to the same level of operation readiness as the A-37Bs.
 It has been reported that FAU 227 – the only flying Pucará during late 2016, early 2017 – has been fitted with a Sandel SBN3500 primary navigation display, to improve pilot’s situational awareness.

 Hinged control stick -“Spitfire” style – and not a “byte” in sight.
 (Copyright Ernesto Blanco Calcagno/airpressman.com)